Young professional presents growth strategy using charts and graphs in a meeting.

 📄 Download the UK commission scheme template (CSV) — the checklist and table above as a fillable spreadsheet you can open in Excel or Google Sheets.

-Before diving into design principles, here's how typical UK sales roles structure commission.
+Here's how typical UK sales roles structure commission.
 These are real-world starting points, not prescriptive templates — adjust rates and thresholds to match your economics and competitive benchmarks.

 SDR (Sales Development Representative)